SAP-archive/fsm-extension-installer-kyma/README.md

    c.
 Redo step 4 and step 5.

 # Remark

-If you are disabling and enabling the SAP Extension Factory in SAP Field Service Management after you have performed all the above steps your Kyma Configuration described in this guide will not work anymore.
-You will need to clean up your Kyma configuration and repeat the steps described in this guide.
+If you are disabling and enabling the SAP Extension Factory in SAP Field Service Management after you have performed all the above steps your Kyma-Configuration described in this guide will not work anymore.
+You will need to clean up your Kyma-Configuration and repeat the steps described in this guide.

 # Known Issues